Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

 \subsubsection{Sparseness Metrics}

-Aside from the simplest form, namely minimizing the number of used features, it may be of interest to formulate other objectives in relation to sparsity by e.g., weighting the features: \begin{itemize} \item \textbf{(Weighted) Number of Features} included in the model
+We present the metrics most commonly used in the context of sparseness: \begin{itemize} \item \textbf{(Weighted) Number of Features} included in the model

-If features have different costs, e.g., because they have different acquisition costs if a model is intended to be applied in real life, different weights can be introduced for this purpose. \item \textbf{Stability of Feature Selection}: In some applications the main goal of the analysis is the identification of important features.
-In bioinformatics, for example, performance plays a subordinate role in the analysis of omics data.
+Minimizing the number of features is the most simple approach, but different weights can be introduced, if features have different costs, e.g., because they have different acquisition costs if a model is intended to be applied in real life. \item \textbf{Stability of Feature Selection}: In some applications like e.g., omics data analysis in bioinformatics, the main goal of the analysis is the identification of important features~\citep{LeclercqFeatureOmics2019}.
 The aim is to identify important genes for later examination in the laboratory.
-Besides predictive performance and the number of selected features, a third objective quantifying the stability of feature selection is introduced e.g., by comparing sets of selected features resulting from different resampling iterations. \end{itemize}
+Stability of feature selection can be helpful in such cases and is e.g., measured by comparing sets of selected features resulting from different resampling iterations. \end{itemize}

-We argue that it is reasonable and efficient to consider feature selection and hyperparameter optimization in a joint step and will briefly mention some approaches that do so: \citet{binder2020mosmafs} examine an approach including feature selection and hyperparameter optimization of ML models and benchmark EAs as well as BO methods. \citet{bouraoui2018multi} propose a similar approach, unifying model and feature selection, restricted to SVMs.
-Several MOEAs are used for conjoint MOHPO and feature selection in~\citet{sopov2015multi_fs_hpo} with application to emotion recognition. \citet{liuliakov2021automl} proposed a combined feature selection HPO AutoML tool based on TPOT.